So you’re having a yard sale. How much do you want for your LP, Leonard Nimoy sings his Favorite Trekkie Christmas songs?

-Step 9: While driving home the night before the yard sale, look in astonishment at the freak hail storm which, it turns out, has obliterated every one of your signs.
+Step 9: While driving home the night before the yard sale, look in astonishment at the freak hail storm which has obliterated every one of your signs.

 Step 10: Repeat steps 1 through 8 in the dark, with a flashlight.

 Step 11: Collect all the items you wish to get rid of.
 Invite the kids to bring to the garage those things they no longer want.